balderdashy/waterline/README.md

 .exec();
 ```

+These keys are not set in stone, and may still change prior to release.
+(They're posted here now as a way to gather feedback and suggestions.)

 Meta Key                              | Default         | Purpose
 :------------------------------------ | :---------------| :------------------------------
 skipAllLifecycleCallbacks             | false           | Set to `true` to prevent lifecycle callbacks from running in the query.